 In general, Camden Leaseholders’ Forum advises leaseholders to work with their tenant neighbours and use the extra powers of a Leaseholders Association for the benefit of all concerned residents.

 n.b.
-The Leasehold Advisory Service has a fuller, more technical, definition on their website.
+The Leasehold Advisory Service (LEASE) has a fuller, more technical, definition on their website.

 What are the benefits?